Cloud VoIP: All the Stats, Facts, and Data You'll Ever Need to Know

 And guess what?
 Like it or not, they’ll use them for work and dialing their customers, so you need to get with the times and give your staff a VoIP application they can use on any device.

-This will allow them to use VoIP whenever and wherever they desire, saving you on expensive mobile phone bills and making their lives easier.
+This will allow them to use VoIP whenever and wherever they desire, saving them on expensive mobile phone bills and making their lives easier.

 Pro tip 2: take advantage of “find me/follow me” call forwarding to receive incoming phone calls across all your VoIP-enabled devices.